ua-datalab/cloud-native-geospatial/docs/index.md

 Welcome!
 This is an introductory course on Cloud Native Geospatial.
 This course is for GIS professionals, researchers, remote sensing professionals, and anyone that creates, analyzes, and shares geospatial data.
 Throughout, we will emphasize Open Science principles such as [FAIR](https://www.go-fair.org/fair-principles/){target=_blank} and [CARE](https://www.gida-global.org/care){target=_blank}, and highlight primarily Open Source tools.

-<br/> Here are the topics we will cover.
+<br/> Here are the topics we will cover:

 * [An overview of Cloud Storage, Sharing, and Computing](#lets-use-the-cloud)
 * [Integrate Development Environments (IDEs)](ide.md)